Permanent makeup, or cosmetic tattooing, is a fast-growing part of the health and beauty industry.

 At first, the color will likely look dark and shiny, and the surrounding tissue will be swollen and red.

 You can use a cold compress to reduce swelling and antibiotic ointment to help prevent infection.
+Strict sun avoidance and use of sunscreens that block the entire ultraviolet light A and B spectrum for several weeks is important to prevent post-inflammatory color changes.
 Complications are rare but can include infection or allergic reactions to the tattoo dye.

 Does Insurance Cover Permanent Makeup?